dglaird/afccp/docs/getting-started/installation.md

 ## 🛠 4.
 Run an Example

-Personally, I love PyCharm and will always recommend using it and so I will again refer you to my [PyCharm Instructions](pycharm-instructions.md) to run all of this through that IDE.
-Ok, perhaps you're using the terminal and want to test the repo to make sure it works.
+Perhaps you're using the terminal and want to test the repo to make sure it works.
 You can run my example script "example.py" that is currently sitting in the root directory.

 ```bash
 python example.py